 And its eternity

-In a soft clatter of bracelets
+In a faint tinkle of bracelets

 Livid and satiated with the horrible dream